" I haven't been

 become a favorite way to buy things today.

 Good or bad, we think we'll stick to cash.
-In the middle

-of the oldest section of Recent
+of the oldest section of Recife

 investigations into documents made during the Dutch occupation of